hodanov/stable-diffusion-cli-on-modal/README.md

 To use the script, execute the below.

 1. git clone the repository.
-2. Create the `./setup_files/.env` file and set a huggingface API token with reference to `./setup_files/.env.example`.
+2. Create the `.env` file and set a huggingface API token with reference to `.env.example`.
 3. Copy `./setup_files/config.sample.yml` to `./setup_files/config.yml`
 4. Open the Makefile and set prompts.
 5. Execute `make deploy` command.
 An application will be deployed to Modal.